bloomberg/chromium.bb/clang_format/README.txt

 To upload a file:
   python ~/depot_tools/upload_to_google_storage.py -b chromium-clang-format <FILENAME>

+On Linux and Mac, check that clang-format has its +x bit set before you run this upload command.
+Don't upload Linux and Mac binaries from Windows, since upload_to_google_storage.py will not set the +x bit on google storage when it's run from Windows.

 To download a file given a .sha1 file: python ~/depot_tools/download_from_google_storage.py -b chromium-clang-format -s <FILENAME>.sha1